Last updated on June 5th, 2020 at 06:38 pm.

 You may have already received a communication about SEPA in Spain.
 SEPA stands for the Single Euro Payments Area.
 It is an initiative introduced by the EU governments, the European Commission and the European Central Bank to create an integrated payments market across Europe.
 It is expected to make financial transaction more straight forward and make sure that transactions between countries are as smooth as within a country.
+To learn more about SEPA Credit transfer and its advantages, read the following post.

 The advantages that have been broadcast include: